SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 To address the limitations identified, future development will focus on:

-**Technical Enhancements:**

-1. **Advanced Music Theory Guardrails:** "We want the harmonies to sound more 'musically correct,' so adding real music-theory guardrails is a big next step—things like catching parallel motion, improving cadences, and cleaning up voice-leading."
-Implementing more sophisticated checks for specific voice-leading errors (parallel fifths, direct octaves) and adding support for non-chord tones (passing tones, suspensions, appoggiaturas) to create more fluid melodic lines.
-The system should also recognize phrase structure and apply harmonic logic at the phrase level rather than moment-to-moment.

-2. **Counterpoint Generation:** Developing algorithms to generate independent melodic lines rather than just block chords.
-"We also want to support multi-melody inputs and generate more advanced parts like counter-melodies or genre-specific patterns."
-This would address the professional violinist's "game-changer" request and create more musically interesting arrangements.
-The system could use species counterpoint rules or learn from contrapuntal examples in training data.

-3. **Hybrid Architecture:** "Long-term, we can bring in ML models like transformers or diffusion to boost the quality of generations."
-Integrating Machine Learning (Transformers/Diffusion) to handle texture and style transfer, while retaining the rule-based engine for logical consistency.
-This mirrors the "Stochastic Control Guidance" approach where rules guide the diffusion process (Huang et al., 2024).
-The rule-based engine would ensure harmonic correctness, while ML components would add stylistic nuance and contextual awareness.

-4. **Genre Customization:** Creating "Style Profiles" (e.g., Mariachi, Pop, Baroque, Jazz) that adjust the underlying rule weights to suit the user's specific performance context.
-This would address the educator's need for Mariachi-specific arrangements and the professional violinist's need for contemporary styles.
-Each profile would modify:
-   - Harmonic progression preferences
-   - Voice-leading rules (e.g., allowing parallel thirds in some styles)
-   - Rhythm and note density
-   - Instrumentation conventions

-**User Experience Improvements:**

-5. **Better Onboarding:** "A lot of users got overwhelmed or used features wrong, so we need better onboarding and clearer guardrails."
-Developing interactive tutorials, tooltips, and progressive disclosure to help users understand the tool's capabilities and limitations.

-6. **Customization Controls:** "We also want customization controls to be more obvious up-front instead of buried."
-Making genre selection, difficulty settings, and style parameters more prominent in the interface, allowing users to shape outputs before generation.

-7. **Interactive Editing:** Developing an in-browser score editor that allows users to edit generated harmonies, regenerate specific sections, and see real-time updates.
-This would address the songwriter's need for iterative refinement and maintain user agency in the creative process.

-8. **Educational Modes:** Creating an "Educational Mode" that explains the theory behind generated choices, shows voice-leading analysis, and provides learning resources.
-This would support the educator's use case while addressing academic integrity concerns.

-**Data and Deployment:**

-9. **Metadata Enhancement:** "We saw that difficulty tuning and style decisions depend on better metadata.
-So improving how we capture and use that data will help the harmonies feel more intentional."
-Enhancing metadata extraction and utilization to improve harmonic quality and user control.

-10. **Genre Expansion:** "We also want to expand into genres that don't have great digital resources—like mariachi or folk—using ethically sourced datasets."
-Developing support for underrepresented genres with ethically sourced training data.

-11. **Input Flexibility:** "And finally, scanning PDFs or images into MusicXML would make the tool way more usable for musicians who only have physical sheet music."
-Implementing PDF/PNG scanning (Optical Music Recognition) to allow users to upload sheet music directly, streamlining the workflow for educators.

-12. **Backend Integration:** "On the engineering side, we need the backend and frontend fully integrated and stable."
-Ensuring robust integration between frontend and backend components.

-13. **Audio Playback and Project Saving:** "Audio playback and saving projects are must-haves for real workflows."
-Adding audio preview capabilities and project persistence to support real-world usage patterns.

-**Accessibility and Ethical Safeguards:**

-14. **Accessibility Improvements:**
-   - Multi-language support
-   - Improved mobile responsiveness
-   - Tutorial and help systems

-15. **Ethical Safeguards:**
-    - Clear data handling policies
-    - Client-side processing options
-    - Educational use guidelines
-    - Attribution and authorship clarity
+**Technical:** We need better music theory guardrails—catching parallel motion, improving cadences, cleaning up voice-leading.
+We also want counterpoint generation (independent melodic lines, not just block chords) and eventually hybrid ML models for stylistic nuance while keeping the rule-based engine for correctness.
+Genre customization is crucial—different styles need different rules.

+**User Experience:** Better onboarding so people don't get overwhelmed.
+Make customization controls more obvious upfront.
+Add an in-browser editor for iterative refinement.
+Create an educational mode that explains what's happening.

+**Data & Deployment:** Better metadata extraction to improve harmonic quality.
+Support for underrepresented genres like mariachi.
+PDF/image scanning for physical sheet music.
+Audio playback and project saving for real workflows.

+**Accessibility:** Multi-language support, mobile responsiveness, clear data policies, and educational guidelines.

-These developments would transform Harmony Forge from a proof-of-concept into a production-ready tool that truly democratizes music arranging while maintaining the co-creative, human-centered approach that users value.
+These changes would turn Harmony Forge from a proof-of-concept into something people actually use daily, while keeping the human-centered approach that makes it valuable.

 ---